 How do you unlock vehicles in NTE?

-Before you can buy anything, you need to reach City Tycoon Level 2 to access the Garage.
-City Tycoon unlocks after completing the Photo Studio Episode in the main story and interacting with Chiz during the Good Morning, Hethereau guide quest.
-Your City Tycoon level climbs as you earn more Fons and complete specific tasks.
-Once the Garage opens, three dealerships spread across Hethereau become available: the Novus Dealership in Bridge Crossings, the TerraX Dealership in Miguel District, and the Regalia Dealership in New Harland.
+You need to hit City Tycoon Level 2 before you can buy anything.
+City Tycoon unlocks after you finish the Photo Studio Episode in the main story and talk to Chiz during the Good Morning, Hethereau guide quest.
+Your City Tycoon level goes up as you earn Fons and finish specific tasks.
+Once the Garage opens, three dealerships become available across Hethereau: the Novus Dealership in Bridge Crossings, the TerraX Dealership in Miguel District, and the Regalia Dealership in New Harland.

 Unlock the Garage at CT Level 2